koma-10/Bitcoin-mining-games/README.md

 1.1   BACKGROUND TO BITCOIN MINING

+Bitcoin is known as the first decentralized digital currency in the world.
+Unlike any traditional currency issued and regulated by a sovereign bank, Bitcoin is not controlled by any institution or country.
+It circulates globally without boundary and is free from financial regulation systems due to its decentralized P2P accounting and transaction design.
 Bitcoin mining Is a digital asset and a payment system invented by satoshi Nakamoto.
 Nakamoto introduced the idea on 31 october 2008 to a crystography mailing list and released it as an open source software in 2009.There have been several high profile claims to identity  of satoshi Nakamoto.
 However,none of them has provided proof beyond doubt that back up ther claims.
 The system is peer to peer so transaction takes place directly, without an intermediary.
 These instructions are verified by network nodes and recorded in a public distributed  ledger called the blockchain, which uses bitcoin as its unit of account.
 Since the system works without a central repository or single administor, the US.Treasury categorizes bitcoin as descentralized virtual currency.It is often called the first crystocurrency, although prior systems existed and it is described as descentralised digital currency.Bitcoin is the largest of its kind in terms of total market value.
 Bitcoins are created as a reward for payment processing work in which users offer their computing power to verify and record payments into a called public ledger. bitcoin mining has hardware which evolved dramatically since 2009.At first miners used central processing unit (CPU) to mine,but soon this wasnt fast enough and it bogged down the system resources of the host computer.Miners quickly moved on to using graphical processing unit(GPU) in computer graphics cards because they were able to hash data 50 to 100 times faster and consumed much less power per unit of work.
 During the winter of 2011, a new industry sprung up with custom equipment that pushed the performance standards even higher.The first wave of this speciality bitcoin mining devices were easy to use.Bitcoin miners were based on field programmable gate array (FPGA) processors and attached to computer using a convenient method.